Devkkaran/git-lerning-coursera/README.md

 SSH lets you securely connect to a server by using encryption.
 You create keys to authenticate yourself and can manage your server remotely.
 Once everything is set up, SSH keeps your connection safe.

-## simpler explanation of API keys and how they work:
+# 8. API keys and how they work:

 ### 1. **What is an API Key?**
 - An **API key** is like a password for programs to access and use a service (called an API).